pmean/build-website/text/04/diagnostic-sample=size.md

 Here are some guidelines for critically evaluating research on diagnostic tests.

--   **User\'s guide to the surgical literature: how to use an article about a diagnostic test.** Bhandari M, Montori VM, Swiontkowski MF, Guyatt GH.
+-   **User's guide to the surgical literature: how to use an article about a diagnostic test.** Bhandari M, Montori VM, Swiontkowski MF, Guyatt GH.
 J Bone Joint Surg Am 2003: 85-A(6); 1133-40.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=12784015&dopt=Abstract)